mawillcockson/pr.texasbutterfliesmonitoring.org/content/about.md

 [North American Butterfly Monitoring Network][].
-Participants walk the same route at least nine times over the course of the year and will record every butterfly seen, giving us a comprehensive picture of what butterflies are occurring where throughout the Lone Star State.
-Texas has more butterflies than any other state in the United States, so long-term monitoring is crucial to understanding butterfly movement and assessing the health of butterfly habitats.
+Participants walk the same route at least nine times over the course of the year and will record every butterfly seen, giving us a comprehensive picture of what butterflies are occurring in different parts of the Lone Star State.
+Texas has more butterflies than any other state, so long-term monitoring is crucial to understanding butterfly movement and assessing the health of butterfly habitats.

-The Texas Butterfly Monitoring Network is designed for both seasoned observers of butterflies and newly interested people just starting butterfly observations!
+The Texas Butterfly Monitoring Network is designed for both seasoned observers of butterflies, and newly interested people just starting butterfly observations!
 If you are interested, please sign up by clicking the button on [the home page](</>).
 Under the
 [Resources tab]({{< relref "resources" >}}), members can find basic information